arc-eng/cli-demo/generate-rank-select/analysis/daily-report.md

 #### Developer Pain Point
 The demo addresses the common developer pain point of manually gathering and summarizing daily updates from multiple Github repositories.
 This includes checking for new issues, unresolved bug tickets, and the status of ongoing development efforts.
 This routine can be time-consuming and prone to oversight.

-#### How PR Pilot CLI Helps
+#### How Arcane CLI Helps
-The PR Pilot CLI automates the process of collecting and summarizing information from Github repositories.
+The Arcane CLI automates the process of collecting and summarizing information from Github repositories.
 Here's how it works step-by-step:

 1. **Collect Information**: The CLI gathers data from specified Github repositories.
 2. **Generate Report**: Using a Jinja template, the CLI organizes the collected data into a structured report.